rotki/rotki/docs/api.rst

    :reqjson string value: A string to be used search the assets.
 Required.
    :reqjson string search_column: A column on the assets table to perform the search on.
 One of ``"name"`` or ``"symbol"``.
 Required.
    :reqjson bool return_exact_matches: A flag that specifies whether the result returned should match the search keyword.
 Defaults to ``"false"``.
-   :reqjson string[optional] chain: A string representing the name of a supported EVM chain used to filter the result. e.g "ethereum", "optimism", "binance", etc.
+   :reqjson string[optional] evm_chain: A string representing the name of a supported EVM chain used to filter the result. e.g "ethereum", "optimism", "binance", etc.

    **Example Response**: